udacity/cd0010-advanced-python-techniques-project-starter/README.md

 It's normal to encounter bugs along the way, so in all likelihood, you'll also gain practice with valuable debugging skills, whether interpreting stack traces, chasing down system errors, handling and raising appropriate errors, walking through code with `pdb`, checking preconditions with `assert`, or simply displaying internal state with `print`.

-## Understanding the Near Earth Object Close Approach Datasets
+## Understanding the Near-Earth Object Close Approach Datasets

 This project contains two important data sets, and our first step will be to explore and understand the data containing within these structured files.